hk220/lab/README.md

 # lab

-`lab` is a repository for experimenting with code.
+`lab` is a repository for experimenting.

 ## Language